 On the one hand, there was zero cost of copying software.
 On the other hand, the intellectual asset developed out of R&D was leading to reducing material and labor costs in processing and storing every byte.
 As a result, the continued development of PC created an increasing scale advantage.
 Consequentially, Microsoft made a fortune by offering increasingly better software at a decreasing cost.
 Hence, Microsoft’s scale effect was not fueled by the subsidy in offering the same product.

-Did Prof. Clayton miss something to guide us for succeeding with disruptive innovation?
+Did Prof. Clayton miss something to guide us in succeeding with disruptive innovation?

 Let us appreciate Prof. Clayton’s contribution in articulating the patterns in interpreting the disruptive effects of creative waves on once very powerful companies.
 He made a good point that due to incumbent producers’ attention to the uprising of the next wave around emerging technology core, new entrants succeed in turning creative wave of destruction into disruptive innovation.
 He also highlighted the importance of the role of non-consumption.
 However, he did not pay enough emphasis on the role of R&D to be undertaken by the new entrants and/or partners on the progression of technology for improving the quality and reducing the cost of the substitution simultaneously.

 The lack of emphasis on the compounding effect of the incremental progression over a prolonged period of time gives the impression that the offering around the new technology core, branding, and addressing experience as well as information gap—often through subsidy and advertisement—is good enough.
 He also overlooked the importance of the patent portfolio that the startup or new entrant should develop for creating a barrier to the incumbent for causing the disruptive effect.
 Hence, Prof. Clayton’s thesis of disruptive innovation appears to be incomplete.
-Such incompleteness appears to be the underlying cause of the subsidy driven startup success story creating approach pursued by the VC fund managers.
-By the way, many of the global VC fund managers are business graduates of Harvard, other Ive league schools, and Stanford University.
+Such incompleteness appears to be the underlying cause of the subsidy-driven startup success story-creating approach pursued by the VC fund managers.
+By the way, many of the global VC fund managers are business graduates of Harvard, other Ivy League schools, and Stanford University.

-Are subsidy, predatory pricing, and technology integration not good enough?
+Are subsidies, predatory pricing, and technology integration not good enough?

 There have two major strategies in place for creating the market for substitutions—created out of digital technology.
 Particularly, startups in developing countries are after them for causing disruptive effects.
 The first one is to sell the substitution at a discounted price.
 The logic of offering subsidies is to address information and experience gaps.
 Once it is addressed, the impression is that digital space’s sheer benefit is good enough for creating significant wiliness to pay among a very large customer.